-A few trends we can expect to see based on how technology changing these days-
+A few trends we can expect to see based on how technology is changing these days-

 Ultra swift delivery:

 Nowadays, the delivery norm is of 2 to 3 days.
 Earlier it used to be around 5 to 6 business days.
-If you pay attention it’s constantly evolving.
-In fact, a surprisingly high 25% of consumers said that they would abandon the carts if the one-day delivery option wasn’t available.
+If you pay attention, it’s constantly evolving.
+In fact, a surprisingly high 25% of consumers said they would abandon the carts if the one-day delivery option wasn’t available.